 - Fenty Skin Butta Drop Cream

-- Dove Mango Cream Oil
+- Dove Warm Vanilla Cream Oil

-Some other benefits of using oil are they reduce inflammation, provide deep hydration, and penetrate the skin immediately.
+Using oils also helps to reduce inflammation, provide deep hydration, and penetrate the skin immediately.

-Here are my favorite body oils to use:
+Here are my favorite body oils:

 Related Post: The Best 6 Hydrating Body Oils for Dry, Flaky Skin